armandvanhelsync/very-simple-contact-form/readme.txt

 Note: the sidebar widget uses shortcode [contact].

+Do not add shortcode [contact] on your contactpage AND use the widget on the same website, this may cause a conflict.
+I wil try to solve this in next update.

 == Frequently Asked Questions ==
 = Why am I not receiving messages? =